shuaiOKshuai/SOLT-GNN/README.md

 	}

 ## 6. Contact
-If you have any questions for the data and code, please contact Qiheng Mao (22021184@zju.edu.cn).
+If you have any questions on the code and data, please contact Qiheng Mao (22021184@zju.edu.cn).